1970Mr/news-portal/README.md

 The SEOManager module handles SEO-related settings and optimizations.

 - **Features:**
     - Manage meta tags for articles
+    - Manage meta tags for articles
+    - Manage meta tags for author pages
+    - Manage meta tags for categories
+    - Manage meta tags for tags
+    - Manage meta tags for the homepage
+    - Manage meta tags for the contact us page
+    - Manage meta tags for the about us page
+    - Manage meta tags for search pages
     - Optimize site for search engines
     - Track SEO performance